sahithyandev/s2/src/content/docs/theory-of-electricity/01-introduction.md

 Can be identified by diode symbol.
 Measures the rms value of the rectified signal.
 Full wave rectifier bridge of 4 diodes is used.
-Assuming the current is sinusoidal, the scale of this instrument must be marked in terms of 1.11 timies the current.
+Assuming the current is sinusoidal, the scale of this instrument must be marked in terms of 1.11 times the current.

 ```math